 Singapore was one of the most important places at which Allied prisoners of the Japanese were interned during World War II.

-When Singapore fell to the Japanese on 15 February 1942 there were some 50 000 British troops on the island, including nearly 15 000 Australians.
+When Singapore fell to the Japanese on 15 February 1942 there were over 100,000 British troops on the island, including nearly 15,000 Australians.
 These were soon forced to march to Changi, the major POW camp established in Selerang barracks at the eastern tip of the island.

 Later in the war many other prisoners would pass through the hub of Singapore as they were moved around the Asia–Pacific region by the Japanese to sites in Borneo, Burma, Thailand, Japan and other destinations.